netxms/netxms-doc/admin/appendix.rst

       configuration polling.
 See :ref:`snmp` for more information.
     - true
     - No
+  * - Objects.Maintenance.PredefinedPeriods
+    - Predefined object maintenance periods.
+Use m for minutes, h for hours and d for days.
+    - 1h,8h,1d
+    - No
   * - Objects.MobileDevices.ContainerAutoBind
     - Enable/disable container auto binding for mobile devices.
     - false